The Foundation for a Meaningful Life

 • Athletics

 The athletics program takes place every day following academic classes.
 All students in grades seven through nine are required to participate daily in all three terms.
 Students choose from an array of interscholastic sports and intramural activities (one per term).
 Students may try out for competitive interscholastic teams or join an intramural team or activity.
 However, all students are required to participate in at least one interscholastic sports team each year.
-Click here for the complete list of athletic options.

 48 MAIN STREET